 Some courses are offered that are specifically targeted to business professionals who speak English as a second language.
-These courses may lead to a certificate (see "Professional Development Certificates," page 706).
+These courses may lead to a certificate.

 The fall and spring semesters are divided into two eightweek cycles.
 Students may enroll for one or more cycles.
 An eight-week summer session also is offered.
 Four-week sessions are also offered throughout the year.